 Additional needs at preschool

 There are many types of early childhood services available.
 NSW public schools provide a small component of those provided by other government and non-government agencies.
-Use the find a provider search to find an early childhood education and care provider service near you.
+Use the Starting Blocks finder to search for early childhood education and care services near you.

 NSW public schools provide support through: